Proof of a conjecture of Bergeron, Ceballos and Labb\'e: Inversions and the word

 \begin{definition} For every $k\in\mathbb{N}$, we consider the set $W^{k}$ as a left $W$-set by the rule

 and as a right $W$-set by the rule

 \end{definition}

 \begin{definition} Let $s$ and $t$ be two distinct elements of $T$.
 Let $m_{s,t}$ denote the order of the element $st\in W$.
-(This extends the definition of $m_{s,t}$ for $s,t\in S$.)
+(This extends the definition of $m_{s,t}$ for $s,t\in S$.
+Note that the distinctness of $s$ and $t$ entails $st\neq1$ (since $s$ and $t$ have order $2$) and thus $m_{s,t}\geq2$.)
 Assume that $m_{s,t}<\infty$.
 We let $D_{s,t}$ denote the subgroup of $W$ generated by $s$ and $t$.
 Then, $D_{s,t}$ is a dihedral group (since $s$ and $t$ are two distinct nontrivial involutions, and since any group generated by two distinct nontrivial involutions is dihedral).
 We denote by $\rho_{s,t}$ the word